mThanuj/collaborative-notes-app/README.md

 ## Usage

-- **Login/Signup**: Use Kinde Auth to log in or sign up.
-Roles and permissions are managed through the Kinde Auth dashboard.
+- **Login/Signup**: Use Next Auth to log in or sign up.
+Roles and permissions are managed through the Next Auth and Neon DB.
 - **Create Notes/Folders**: After logging in, users can create, update, delete, and share notes and folders.
 - **Real-Time Updates**: Subscribe to WebSocket events to get real-time updates when notes or folders are created, updated, or deleted.